Nikki Laoye: Philanthropy

-On 25 December 2012 and 2013, the foundation hosted Christmas Day Out with Laoye providing a whole day trips and treats around the city of Lagos for physically challenged youths.
-The foundation also handles The Art in Me project, an empowerment initiative for creative physically challenged youths.
+On 25 December 2012 and 2013, the foundation hosted Christmas Day Out with Laoye providing whole-day trips and treats around the city of Lagos for physically challenged youths.
+The fundraising foundation also handles The Art in Me project, an empowerment initiative for creative physically challenged youths.
 With the help of a Guaranty Trust Bank Training school set, Angel 4 Life helped to build a fully functional music recording studio for physically challenged producer, Akeem at Modupe Cole Home, Yaba, Lagos.

 In 2013, Laoye was given an honorary 234Giver Award for her advocacy and contribution to the social and educational development of the physically challenged in Nigeria.
 The award was presented by 234Give, Nigeria's first online fundraising platform – a company dedicated to empowering individuals and companies to raise funds for causes that improve and uplift their communities.